* This is the Consumer Version. *

 Symptoms usually appear 3 to 21 days after people inhale the spores.
 People may feel sick, have a fever and a cough, and feel as though they have the flu.
 Symptoms usually disappear without treatment in 2 weeks and rarely last longer than 6 weeks.

-Without treatment, this form is fatal in 90% of people.
+Without treatment, this form is fatal in more than 90% of people.
 Even with treatment, death may occur rapidly in people with AIDS.

-This lung infection develops gradually over several weeks, causing a cough and increased difficulty breathing.
-Symptoms include weight loss, a mild fever, and a general feeling of illness (malaise).
+This lung infection develops gradually over several weeks, causing a cough and difficulty breathing that become increasingly worse.
+Symptoms include weight loss, night sweats, a mild fever, and a general feeling of illness (malaise).

 Most people recover without treatment within 2 to 6 months.
-However, breathing difficulties may gradually worsen, and some people cough up blood, sometimes in large amounts.
+However, breathing difficulties may continue to worsen, and some people cough up blood, sometimes in large amounts.
 Lung tissue is destroyed, and scar tissue forms.
 Lung damage or bacterial invasion of the lungs may eventually cause death.

-To make the diagnosis, a doctor obtains samples of the sputum, bone marrow, urine, or blood.
-Samples may also be taken from the liver, lymph nodes, or any mouth ulcers that are present.
+To make the diagnosis, doctors obtain samples of the sputum, urine, blood, or mouth ulcers (if present).
+Doctors may use a viewing tube (bronchoscope) to take samples from the lungs.
+Or they may do a biopsy to take samples from the liver, bone marrow, or lymph nodes.
 These samples are sent to a laboratory for culture and examination.
 Urine and blood may be tested for proteins (antigens) released by the fungus.

 For some rare forms of the infection, the help of infectious disease specialists is required for diagnosis (and treatment).